Firing your Inner Critic in 1, 2, 3

 I write about Inner Critic (IC) a lot.
-Most of the time it’s indirectly but let’s bring that little devil out into the light today shall we?
+Most of the time it’s indirectly but let’s bring this little devil out into the light today shall we?

 What is an Inner Critic?

 It’s a negative voice in your head telling you:

 You’re not doing enough

 You better not speak up because you might look dumb